Spanish debt yields rise as recession fear grows

 Many investors say Portugal, which is in a deep recession, may need additional rescue funds, and some even express fear of a Greece-style debt restructuring.
 The EU's top economic official, Olli Rehn, told Finland's MTV3: "From the European Union side, it would be wise to be prepared that some sort of bridge needs to be built when Portugal returns to markets."

-(additional reporting by Paul Day, Julien Toyer in Madrid, Ana Nicolaci da Costa in London, Steve Scherer in Rome, Eva Kuehnen in Frankfurt; editing by Philippa Fletcher and Paul Taylor)
+(Additional reporting by Paul Day, Julien Toyer in Madrid, Ana Nicolaci da Costa in London, Alberto Sisto in Milan, Eva Kuehnen in Frankfurt; editing by Philippa Fletcher and Paul Taylor)